 if your layover is long, do most of your waiting on 4th floor before final security check as food choices and overall surroundings much more pleasant than at the gate – a traveller at terminal 3

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Manila NAIA Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Manila Ninoy Aquino International Airport.

 What to Expect

-Past travellers do not recommend others sleep at Manila NAIA unless they absolutely have to.
+Past travellers do not recommend others sleep at Manila Airport unless they absolutely have to.
 While there are a number of chairs without armrests, most of the seating is made of metal.
 Terminal temperatures also seem to fluctuate between extremes, making it difficult to know whether you’ll need more layers – or less.
 If you must sleep here, T3 is apparently more comfortable than the others.
 One traveller also reports finding an unmarked lounge on the ground floor of Terminal 2, where they have leather loveseats and reclining chairs.
 However, be sure to pay attention to signage, as there are some areas in the airport that prohibit sleeping and penalize the weary with hefty “fines”.
+Explore our guide to sleeping in Manila Airport or read some traveller airport reviews for more tips.
 If you would prefer to sleep in comfort and privacy, there are sleep rooms in Terminals 1 and 3, and several other nearby hotels connected by shuttles.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below.

 Good to Know